WZSK

-WZSK was a News/Talk formatted broadcast radio station licensed to Everett, Pennsylvania, serving Bedford, Somerset, and Altoona in Pennsylvania and Cumberland in Maryland.
-WZSK was last owned and operated by New Millennium Communications Group, Inc.
+WZSK (1030 AM) was a daytime-only commercial radio station licensed to Everett, Pennsylvania, United States, serving Bedford, Somerset, and Altoona in Pennsylvania and Cumberland in Maryland.
+WZSK was last owned and operated by New Millennium Communications Group, Inc., and last featured a talk radio format.

-1040 AM is a United States clear-channel frequency, on which WHO is the dominant Class A station.
-WZSK was required to leave the air during nighttime hours in order to prevent interference to the skywave signal of WHO.

 History

 Beginnings

 The groundwork for WZSK was first laid in 1962.
 Known then as WWDS, founders Dennis and Willard Sleighter first applied for its construction permit in November 1962.
 The station first operated at a Federal Communications Commission (FCC) assigned frequency of 1050 kHz, with a maximum output power of 250 watts.
 The station went on the air March 15, 1963 from its longtime facilities along East First Avenue in Everett.

 In August 1964, the Sleighters applied for a construction permit to move WWDS's dial position from 1050 kHz to 1110 kHz and increase its power to 5,000 watts.
 The FCC denied the permit in March 1967.
 Shortly after, the Sleighters sold the station to the Bakner family, who would control the station over the next three decades.